-Figures 15, 16, and 17 show the detailed timing diagrams for serial interfacing to the AD7476, AD7477, and AD7478, respectively.
+Figures 21, 22, and 23 show the detailed timing diagram for serial interfacing to the AD7476, AD7477, and AD7478 respectively.
 The serial clock provides the conversion clock and also controls the transfer of information from the AD7476/AD7477/AD7478 during conversion.

-The $\overline{\text{CS}}$ signal initiates the data transfer and conversion process.
-The falling edge of $\overline{CS}$ puts the track-and-hold into Hold mode, takes the bus out of three-state, and the analog input is sampled at this point.
-The conversion is also initiated at this point and will require sixteenth SCLK cycles to complete.
-Once 13 SCLK falling edges have elapsed, the track-and-hold will go back into track on the next SCLK rising edge as shown in Figures 15, 16, and 17 at Point B. On the sixteenth SCLK falling edge, the SDATA line will go back into three-state.
-If the rising edge of CS occurs before 16 SCLKs have elapsed, the conversion will be terminated and the SDATA line will go back into three-state; otherwise, SDATA returns to three-state on the sixteenth SCLK falling edge as shown in Figures 15, 16, and 17.
+The \overline{CS} signal initiates the data transfer and conversion process.
+The falling edge of \overline{CS} puts the track and hold into hold mode, takes the bus out of three-state and the analog input is sampled at this point.
+The conversion is also initiated at this point and will require 16 SCLK cycles to complete.
+Once 13 SCLK falling edges have elapsed, the track and hold will go back into track on the next SCLK rising edge as shown in Figures 21, 22, and 23 at Point B. On the 16th SCLK falling edge the SDATA line will go back into three-state.
+If the rising edge of CS occurs before 16 SCLKs have elapsed, the conversion will be terminated and the SDATA line will go back into three-state; otherwise, SDATA returns to three-state on the 16th SCLK falling edge as shown in Figures 21, 22, and 23.
 Sixteen serial clock cycles are required to perform the conversion process and to access data from the AD7476/AD7477/AD7478.
 CS going low provides the first leading zero to be read in by the microcontroller or DSP.
 The remaining data is then clocked out by subsequent SCLK falling edges, beginning with the second leading zero.
 Thus the first falling clock edge on the serial clock has the first leading zero provided and also clocks out the second leading zero.
-The final bit in the data transfer is valid on the sixteenth falling edge, having been clocked out on the previous (fifteenth) falling edge.
-In applications with a slower SCLK, it is possible to read in data on each SCLK rising edge, i.e., although the first leading zero will have to be read on the first SCLK falling edge after the $\overline{CS}$ falling edge.
-Therefore, the first rising edge of SCLK after the $\overline{CS}$ falling edge will provide the second leading zero and the fifteenth rising SCLK edge will have DB0 provided or the final zero for the AD7477 and AD7478.
-This may not work with most microcontrollers/DSPs, but could possibly be used with FPGAs and ASICs.
+The final bit in the data transfer is valid on the 16th falling edge, having being clocked out on the previous (15th) falling edge.
+In applications with a slower SCLK, it is possible to read in data on each SCLK rising edge, i.e., the first rising edge of SCLK after the \overline{CS} falling edge would have the first leading zero provided and the 15th rising SCLK edge would have DB0 provided, or the final zero provided for the AD7477 and AD7478.

-Figure 15.
+Figure 21.
 AD7476 Serial Interface Timing Diagram

-Figure 16.
+Figure 22.
 AD7477 Serial Interface Timing Diagram

-Figure 17.
+Figure 23.
 AD7478 Serial Interface Timing Diagram